jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 ## Reunited at last

 If you’re travelling to Ireland, there’s only one point of entry for pets arriving by plane: Dublin Airport.
 You’ll collect your dog from World Freight Services next to the airport.
 There is a small import / handling fee of about ~€40.
 If possible, try and have some water and food on you upon collection.
 Wilco was hungry.
+He's a big fella, so they bought him out with a fork lift.
+Ears flapping.
+There may have been tears.

 The entire endeavour cost us just over €2000 (30 000 ZAR).
-At the time it was a bitter pill to swallow, but having gone through it, I can now truthfully say that I would pay double tomorrow.
+At the time it was a bitter pill to swallow, but having gone through it, I can now truthfully say that I would pay double tomorrow, even if it cost me kidney.
+Settling in another country comes with it's own set of challenges and for us, Wilco made the transition much easier.
+He's a trooper.
+We've enjoyed hiking with him all over the island and seen some pretty magical scenery.

+We now often struggle with the concept of home, but have come to realise that home is where the dog is.

 ## Finding a pet friendly home